mikf/gallery-dl/README.rst

 ``tumblr``,
 and ``mastodon`` instances.

-This is mostly optional, but grants *gallery-dl* the ability to issue requests on your account's behalf and enables it to access resources which would otherwise be unavailable to a public user.
+Linking your account to *gallery-dl* grants it the ability to issue requests on your account's behalf and enables it to access resources which would otherwise be unavailable to a public user.

-To link your account to *gallery-dl*, start by invoking it with ``oauth:<sitename>`` as an argument.
+To do so, start by invoking it with ``oauth:<sitename>`` as an argument.
 For example:

 .. code:: bash